 Any discipline issues will be handled by the provider and discussed with the parent that day.
 Should the incident be severe, the Extended Care director may get involved and parents may be called.
-Please discuss any concerns with the caregiver.
+As it is our goal to provide a calm, respectful and safe environment for the students to wait to be picked up, any students who are unable to manage this schedule or the program expectations will be asked to leave the Extended Care Program.